 In 1921 Borel was elected to the Académie des Sciences, becoming its vice-president in 1933 and its president in 1934.
 In 1928, with financial support from Rockefeller and Rothschild, he set up the Institut Henri Poincaré (the Centre Émile Borel is now part of the Institute) and he ran the Institute for thirty years.
 Along with René-Louis Baire and Henri Lebesgue, Émile Borel was among the pioneers of measure theory and its application to probability theory.
 The concept of a Borel set is named in his honor.
 He also published a series of papers (1921–27) that first defined games of strategy.
 In 1913 he was able to bridge the gap between hyperbolic geometry and special relativity with expository work.
 Borel discovered the elementary proof of Picard’s theorem.
 This sensational accomplishment set the stage for his formulation of a theory of entire functions and the distribution of their values, a topic that dominated the theory of complex functions for the next 30 years.

 Borel also served in the War Office during World War I, in the French Chamber of Deputies (1924–36), and as minister of the navy (1925–40).
-After his arrest and brief imprisonment under the Vichy regime during World War II, he returned to his native village and worked in the Resistance. Émile Borel died in Paris on 3 February 1956, aged 85.
+After his arrest and brief imprisonment under the Vichy regime during World War II, he returned to his native village and worked in the Resistance. Émile Borel died in Paris on 3 February 1956, at age 85.

 References and Further Reading: